Team LeMans

-The Team LeMans Audi R8 LMS displayed at Osaka Auto Messe 2022.

 Le Mans Ltd., headquartered in Shibuya, Tokyo is an automobile parts manufacturer founded in 1967.
 The original company name was Le Mans Chamber of Commerce.
 The company is mainly engaged in the development and sales of motorsport parts and the import and sale of race cars overseas.

 They also have a racing division called Team LeMans, currently compete under the Velorex name.
 The origin of the team name comes from 24 Hours of Le Mans.
 The team currently competes in Super GT, fielding the #6 Audi R8 LMS Evo II in the GT300 class for Yoshiaki Katayama, Roberto Merhi and Seiya Jin.

 Team LeMans

 In 1969 Team LeMans was established as a racing department of Le Mans Chamber of Commerce.
 It has been active in a variety of categories since the 1970s as one of the top teams of Japan.